Today’s post is a long overdue post on CVs.

 YEAR (but not month or day) OF EVERY ENTRY THROUGHOUT CV LEFT JUSTIFIED, with tabs or indent separating year from substance of entry.
 Why, you ask?
 Because candidates are evaluated by their productivity over time.
 Search and tenure committees wish to easily track yearly output.
 When you produce is as important as what you produce.
 Year must be visible, not buried in the entry itself. (table formatting another option as described in comment stream)

 NO NARRATIVE VERBIAGE ANYWHERE.
 Brits, I’m talking to you.

 No explanations of grants/fellowships (ie, “this is a highly competitive fellowship…”).

 No “My work at the U of XX is difficult to condense…” etc. etc.

 One possible exception: a separate heading for “Dissertation” with a VERY short paragraph abstract underneath.
 I disapprove of this.
 Some advisors insist on it.
-One year beyond completion, it must be removed.
+One year or so beyond completion, it should be removed.

 II.
 Heading Material:

 Name at top, centered, in 14 or 16 point font.